syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Columns.md

 ## Automatic columns generation

+#Columns types

+Automatic columns can be generated depends on the type of underlying model object.

+#GridImageColumn:
+If underlying collection type as ImageSource, GridImageCoumn has been generated.

+{% highlight c# %}
+public ImageSource DealerImage;
+{% endhighlight %}

+#GridSwitchColumn:
+If underlying collection type as bool, GridSwitchColumn has been generated.

+{% highlight c# %}
+public bool IsOnline;
+{% endhighlight %}

+#GridPickerColumn
+If underlying collection type as IsEnum, GridPickerColumn has been generated.

+To generate a GridPickerColumn add an enum.Generate a property for that created enum type.

+{% highlight c# %}
+// In OrderInfo.cs

+public enum enumType
+{
+    Adams,
+    Crowley,
+    Ellis,
+    Gable,
+    Irvine
+}

+private enumType name;

+public enumType Name
+{
+    get {return name;}
+    set
+    {
+        name=value;
+        RaisePropertyChanged("Name");
+    }
+}

+// In OrderInfoRepository.cs

+Name = OrderInfo.enumType.Adams,
+{% endhighlight %}

+#GridNumericColumn
+If underlying collection type as int or Nullable<int>,double or Nullable<double>,float or Nullable<float> and decimal or Nullable<decimal>, GridNumericColumn has been generated.

+{% highlight c# %}
+public int EmployeeID;
+public Nullable<int> CustomerID;
+{% endhighlight %}

+#GridDateTimeColumn
+If underlying collection type as DateTime, GridDateTimeColumn has been generated.

+{% highlight c# %}
+public DateTime ShippingDate;
+{% endhighlight %}

+#GridTextColumn
+Otherthan above all those type(example string) of underlying model obeject, GridTextColumn has been generated.

+{% highlight c# %}
+public string FirstName;
+{% endhighlight %}

 The SfDataGrid creates columns automatically based on the bindable property [SfDataGrid.AutoGenerateColumns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGenerateColumns.html).
 It decides column generation based on the [SfDataGrid.AutoGenerateColumnsMode](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGenerateColumnsMode.html) property.

 `SfDataGrid.AutoGenerateColumnsMode` decides a way to create columns when `SfDataGrid.AutoGenerateColumns` is set to `true`.
 It also decides to retain grouping and sorting when the [ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ItemsSource.html) changed.